lochmueller/seal/README.md

 ## Installation

+1. Install and configure the [EXT:index](https://github.com/lochmueller/index) extension.
-1. Run `composer require lochmueller/seal`
+2. Run `composer require lochmueller/seal`
-2. *Optional: Install the right adapter, if you want to use a specific engine*
+3. *Optional: Install the right adapter, if you want to use a specific engine*
-3. Configure the search adapter via site configuration
+4. Configure the search adapter via site configuration
-4. Load the SiteSet of the extension
+5. Load the SiteSet of the extension
-5. Install and configure the EXT:index extension
 6. Configure individual search options

-## Configuration

-Please configure the EXT:index extension to control the index process.

 ## Extension structure